wenext-limited/pr-agent/README.md

 ![PR-Agent Tools](https://www.qodo.ai/images/pr_agent/diagram-v0.9.png)

 Check out the [PR Compression strategy](https://qodo-merge-docs.qodo.ai/core-abilities/#pr-compression-strategy) page for more details on how we convert a code diff to a manageable LLM prompt

-## Why Use PR-Agent?

-A reasonable question that can be asked is: `"Why use PR-Agent?
-What makes it stand out from existing tools?"`

-Here are some advantages of PR-Agent:

-- We emphasize **real-life practical usage**.
-Each tool (review, improve, ask, ...) has a single LLM call, no more.
-We feel that this is critical for realistic team usage - obtaining an answer quickly (~30 seconds) and affordably.
-- Our [PR Compression strategy](https://qodo-merge-docs.qodo.ai/core-abilities/#pr-compression-strategy)  is a core ability that enables to effectively tackle both short and long PRs.
-- Our JSON prompting strategy enables us to have **modular, customizable tools**.
-For example, the '/review' tool categories can be controlled via the [configuration](pr_agent/settings/configuration.toml) file.
-Adding additional categories is easy and accessible.
-- We support **multiple git providers** (GitHub, GitLab, BitBucket), **multiple ways** to use the tool (CLI, GitHub Action, GitHub App, Docker, ...), and **multiple models** (GPT, Claude, Deepseek, ...)

 ## Data Privacy